OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Assembler.md

 		  The opcode mnemonics can be found with in the assemblers predefined table that contains all the opcode mnemonics and their equivalent machine codes.

 		  Every time a label is found in the source code, it is added to the SYMTAB (Symbol Table), along with its value or address.

+		  If the source code contains constants or literals, the assembler handles them during this phase.
+Constants get converted into their respective binary values or hexadecimal values, while literals get stored separately and are processed at the end of the source code.
 	-
 	-